Calm

 • acclimating to the new reality

-When you get off track and lose sight of the big picture where patience, kindness and acceptance reside you can over-focus on specific results as proof of failure rather than a step along the way to creating the life you want.
+When you lose sight of the big picture where patience, kindness, and acceptance reside, you can over-focus on specific results as proof of failure rather than a step toward creating the life you want.

-Immediate results would be nice, however what you learn about yourself in the struggle to figure it out will help you get what you need – faster!
+Immediate results would be excellent; however, what you learn about yourself in the struggle to figure it out will help you get what you need – faster!

 Ask yourself this question from time to time: how has your life improved, even when you make small changes?

-Conscious change allows you to focus on small changes, step by step.
-It helps you to keep you motivated so you continue adjusting what you’re doing so that you continually iterate, even if it takes a while.
+Conscious change allows you to focus on small changes step by step.
+It helps keep you motivated so you continue adjusting your actions and continually iterate, even if it takes a while.

 How people change

-In the past 30 years or so there has been much research and development published about change, the process of change and what motivates people to change.
+In the past 30 years or so, much research and development has been published about change, the process of change and what motivates people to change.

-For most people struggling with stress eating—those who have dieted and dieted and dieted and want to get off that particular merry-go-round—the insights about how people make a decision to change and what is necessary to pivot in another direction is helpful and self-acceptance is a big part of it (for more information on the decision to change look here).
+For most people struggling with stress eating—those who have dieted and dieted and dieted and want to get off that particular merry-go-round—the insights about how people decide to change and what is necessary to pivot in another direction are helpful.
+Self-acceptance is a big part of it (for more information on the decision to change, look here).

-Truly looking in the mirror and being clear with where you are right now frees you from evaluation and judgement so you can practice self-acceptance and make the change you need in your life.
+Truly looking in the mirror and being transparent with where you are right now free you from evaluation and judgment so you can practice self-acceptance and make the change you need in your life.

 There are three ways to do this – Knowing, Consciousness and Peace.